 By default, Container-Optimized OS is configured to drop all incoming TCP/UDP connections except SSH on port 22.
 See Configuring the Host Firewall on how to change the default to open up more ports.

 By default, Container-Optimized OS does not contain any accessible user accounts.
-User accounts and SSH keys are managed through instance or project metadata.
-Newer Container-Optimized OS versions (milestone 66 and above) allow you to manage access to images using IAM.
+User accounts and SSH keys are managed through instance or project metadata or OS Login.
+OS Login allows you to manage access to instances using IAM.
 It allows for finer grained access control (sudo versus non-sudo), identifiable SSH keys, and organizational login policy.

 In addition to various hardening features in the OS itself, the Container-Optimized OS team also takes the software supply chain seriously and prioritizes infrastructure security when developing, building, and deploying images, based on years of experience from both Chromium OS and Google in general.